zephir-lang/zephir-docs/en/config.md

 extension-name
 ^^^^^^^^^^^^^^
 The base filename of the extension.
-It must follow the same rules as the :code:`namespace` setting, which is used as a fallback in case this one isn't given.
+It must follow the same rules as the :code:'namespace' setting, which is used as a fallback in case this one isn't given.

 .. code-block:: json